broadconn/GameJam-Noir/Defend/README.md

 This will appear when placing a building to help the user place buildings accurately without drawing the grid everywhere.
 ### Tower Placement
 Towers can be placed on the grid.
 The cells they occupy are marked as such, so towers can not be placed on top of each other.
+### Camera Controls
+Hold right-click and drag to pan the camera.
+This can be done while placing a tower.<br>
+Mouse wheel to zoom.
+This can be done while panning.

 ## Roadmap
 ### Gameplay
 - ✔ ~~Grid visualization~~
 - ✔ ~~Tower placement~~
     - ✔ ~~Mark cells as blocked for the pathing generator.~~
+- ✔ ~~Camera movement~~
+    - ✔ ~~Click and drag the ground to pan the camera~~
+    - Restrict the camera to the game area
 - Path generator
     - Take a start point, end point and blocked cells list.
 Use A* to find a path between the points.
     - Enemies follow this path.
 Use a spline for more natural movement.